plentymarkets/docs-raw/plentyInterface/Ticket.md

 ## Contracts<a name="ticket_ticket_contracts"></a>
 ### TicketRepositoryContract<a name="ticket_contracts_ticketrepositorycontract"></a>

 The TicketRepositoryContract is the interface for the ticket repository.
-This interface allows to list tickets by filters
+This interface allows to list tickets by filters.

 #### Namespace